mateuszmalinowski/visual_turing_test-tutorial/README.md

 # Tutorial
 To run this tutorial you need to run jupyter.
-If you run jupyter remotely, you can use jupyter notebook --ip=0.0.0.0 The tutorial should be run on a Linus machine.
+If you run jupyter remotely, you can use jupyter notebook --ip=0.0.0.0 The tutorial should be run on a Linux machine.
 Please contact mmalinow@mpi-inf.mpg.de if you encounter any problems.

 # Kraino - Keras-based RNN for Visual Turing Test